Knin: Ottoman and Venetian period

 The bishops who held the title no longer resided in Knin after it fell to the Ottoman Turks in 1522.
 It was initially part of the Sanjak of Kilis, later the centre of the Sanjak of Kırka, was founded in 1574.
 By 1540, Ottomans massively populated area between Skradin and Knin with Vlachs.

+It was briefly occupied by the Venetian Republic in 1648 during the Cretan War, and then taken again in 1688.
+The Croatian population partially returned and the Franciscans built a monastery and a church there in 1708.
+Ottomans aimed to retake Knin in 1715 during their last war with Venice, but their siege was repulsed.

-It was briefly captured by Venice in 1648 during Cretan War.
-After Venice captured the district in 1688, the Bishop of Šibenik was appointed to administer the diocese, which was united in 1828 to Šibenik.
+After Venice captured the district, the Bishop of Šibenik was appointed to administer the diocese, which was united in 1828 to Šibenik.
 The bishopric is today the titular see of Tinum.

-A century and a half later, on 11 September 1688, it was captured by the Venetian Republic.
-Subsequently, the Croatian population partially returned and the Franciscans built a monastery and a church there in 1708.
-Ottomans aimed to retake Knin during Ottoman-Venetian War, but their siege was repulsed in 1715.